Released: 19 September 1989

 ‘It’s Hard To Be A Saint In The City’ originally appeared on Springsteen’s 1973 debut album Greetings From Asbury Park, N.J, which Bowie acquired shortly after the New York show.
 He covered two songs from the album – ‘Growin’ Up’ and ‘It’s Hard To Be A Saint In The City’.
 Bowie also produced a version of ‘Spirit In The Night’ for the Astronettes.

 The precise date of the recording of ‘It’s Hard To Be A Saint In The City’ is unclear.
-Upon its release in 1989 it was listed as a Station To Station outtake, but this has been denied by guitarist Carlos Alomar and producer Harry Maslin.
+Upon its release in 1989 it was listed as a Station To Station outtake, a claim denied by guitarist Carlos Alomar and producer Harry Maslin.

 According to Tony Visconti, the recording likely dates from the Diamond Dogs era, but had further overdubs and was mixed at a later date.